erp-texh-2022/etworkk-14.0/addons/account/README.md

 ----------------------

-Record transactions in a few clicks and easily manage all financial activities in one place.
-Dosyt's user interface is designed with productivity in mind.
+Record transactions in a few clicks and easily manage all financial activities in one place. etwork's user interface is designed with productivity in mind.

 A Better Way To Work – Together
 -------------------------------